Vijaya Emani

 Vijaya Lakshmi Emani (14 May 1957 – 15 January 2009) was an Indian American social activist known for her work against domestic violence, and was a civic leader among the Indian American community in Cleveland, Ohio.
 Starting with Northeast Ohio Telugu Association, followed by the Federation of Indian Community Associations and with Greater Cleveland Asian Community, she was the president of the Federation of India Community and a board member of the Federation of India Community Associations (FICA).
 She was posthumously awarded the Presidential Citizens Medal, the second-highest United States civilian award, in 2011.

 Early life and education

-Emani was born at Kurnool in Andhra Pradesh, to Indurani and G.Venkataramana Reddy.
+Emani was born at Kurnool in Andhra Pradesh, to Telugu parents Indurani and G. Venkataramana Reddy.
 She moved to the United States in 1986 after graduating from Osmania University in Hyderabad.
 She received a master's degree in computer science from Cleveland State University in Ohio.

 Career

 As a single parent, she initiated support groups for those in similar situations.
 Emani's main goal was to help Indian-Americans overcome social mistreatment in the United States.
 She also opened a discussion about the prevalence of domestic violence within immigrant communities in the United States.
 Emani was instrumental in revitalizing the Cleveland Cultural Gardens through her work in the construction of the India Cultural Garden from 2002 - 2006.
 The construction of the India Cultural Garden at Rockefeller Park in Cleveland, Ohio features a circular garden space with six heritage pillars and a statue of Mahatma Gandhi installed in 2006, sculpted by Gautam Pal.